0x13f8/boring-flutter/README.md

 # boring-flutter

+[UNTESTED] Forked version to support both Android and iOS.

 A Python r2pipe script to automatically create a Frida hook to intercept TLS traffic for Flutter based apps.
-Currently only supporting Android 64 & 32bits.

 Inspired by the following blogposts;
 - https://blog.nviso.eu/2019/08/13/intercepting-traffic-from-android-flutter-applications/